 Foreign currency risk is the risk that the fair values of future cash flows of a financial instrument will fluctuate because they are denominated in currencies that differ from the respective functional currencies.
-The Company does not hedge its exposure to fluctuations in foreign exchange rates.
-The Company's Guyana subsidiary is exposed to currency risk as it incurs expenditures that are denominated in US dollars while its functional currency is the Canadian dollar.
+The Company is not exposed to currency risk because all financial instruments are denominated in Canadian dollars, the Company's functional currency.

-14. CAPITAL MANAGEMENT
+15. CAPITAL MANAGEMENT